 In Congress, Jordan has also emerged as a prominent defender of the taxpayer’s pocketbook through his work on spending issues.
 In 2009, he introduced the only balanced budget alternative to President Obama's budget.
 In the 112th Congress, Jordan served as Chairman of the House Republican Study Committee, the largest caucus of conservatives, advancing conservative ideas and solutions on Capitol Hill.
 In the 114th Congress, Jordan helped found the House Freedom Caucus, and is currently serving as its first Chairman.

 Jordan has been an advocate of the taxpayer, looking for waste, fraud and abuse in the federal government.
-He serves on the House Judiciary Committee and the House Oversight and Government Reform Committee, where he serves as Chairman of the Subcommittee on Economic Growth, Job Creation and Regulatory Affairs.
+He serves on the House Judiciary Committee and the House Oversight and Government Reform Committee, where he serves as Chairman of the Subcommittee on Health Care, Benefits, and Administrative Rules.

 As one of the most conservative members of Congress, his efforts have earned him recognition from Citizens against Government Waste, Family Research Council, Americans for Tax Reform’s Friend of the Taxpayer Award and the 2012 Weyrich Award for “National Legislator of the Year.”